FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/bayesian_hierarchical_modelling_at_scale.md

 around our mean, which tell us how certain we are about our predictions.
 We can also see that on Sundays, when the store was closed, we predict not 0 but what would have likely happened if it wasn't closed, which was part of our model.

 We could then also start looking into the effects of certain features like the weekdays.
-The following plot shows for each weekday starting with Monday a density over the means of all stores.
+Figure 4 shows for each weekday starting with Monday a density over the means of all stores.

 <figure>